tayv/parkadoo/README.md

 # parkadoo

 ## What is parkadoo?
 This is an experimental project to help people understand Edmonton parking laws better and create a letter that can help with the appeal process.
-There are three letter types:
+There are three letter types plus the ability to proactively avoid parking tickets:

 1. Public parking ticket appeal
 2. Private parking lot appeal
 3. Neighbour complaint/warning
+4. Quickly check list of city bylaws to see if you're likely to get a ticket

 Available to view at [parkadoo.com](https://parkadoo.com) or [parkadoo.netlify.app](parkadoo.netlify.app/)